 Our last day was simple.
 Break early and head for the car.
 We woke at 7AM, ate, broke camp, and were on the trail at 8:10AM.
 The good news, no new snow and beautiful blue skies.
 The bad news, we had a 6.7 mile hike and a several hour drive before we’d be resting in our own beds.

-Back on Rocky Ridge we came across two piles of wildcat poop within 5 feet of one another (the second was filled with pretty large bones).
+Back on Rocky Ridge, we came across two piles of wildcat poop within 5 feet of one another (the second was filled with pretty large bones).
 That’s when we started seeing big cat tracks.
 Like, 3.5″-4″ big.
-I’m no tracker, but comparing what we saw to the Wild Things Unlimited Track Identification Guide I’m guessing the tracks were either a mountain lion or a really big lynx.
+I’m no tracker, but comparing what we saw to the Wild Things Unlimited Track Identification Guide I’m guessing the tracks were either a mountain lion or a really big bobcat.

 The tracks were going in the same direction as we were and continued on past Rocky Knob; eventually disappearing just after the Harman Trail intersection.
 That’s when we went from looking down to looking up.
 We didn’t see anything in the trees, but we figured (hoped) that the cat was long gone.